cysouw/diathesis/text/c10_participle.md

 - Die Köpfchen vertrockneten immer wieder, aber sie rappelte sich immer wieder auf.
 Seit 4 Wochen sind die Köpfchen vertrocknet geblieben.^[Attested online at <https://www.hausgarten.net/gartenforum/threads/carnivoren-winterruhe.32314>, accessed 16 July 2021.]
 - Ich bin auch nach der Schwangerschaft weiter an Diabetes erkrankt geblieben.^[Attested online at <https://www.hipp.de/forum/viewtopic.php?t=17551>, accessed 16 July 2021.]

-### [ NA | NA ] *halten + Partizip* Caused continuative (*Kausativkontinuativ*) {#sec:participles-halten-durative}
+### [ NA | NA ] *halten+Partizip* Caused continuative (*Kausativkontinuativ*) {#sec:participles-halten-durative}

-A widespread option for transitive verbs is to use the *halten + Partizip* construction to express the ongoing perseverance to prolong of the end state of the action, like with *schließen* 'to close' [@next].
+A widespread option for transitive verbs is to use the *halten+Partizip* construction to express the ongoing perseverance to prolong of the end state of the action, like with *schließen* 'to close' [@next].
 The attested verbs listed below are only a few exemplary lexemes.
 This construction is applicable to a much wider group of verbs.
-Semantically, *halten + Partizip* expresses a clear agency of the caused continuative.
+Semantically, *halten+Partizip* expresses a clear agency of the caused continuative.

 ::: ex
 - Er schließt die Tür.